Did you know: The first photo of a presidential inauguration was taken at James Buchanan's ceremony

 But millions of Americans - and people all over the world - will watch the ceremony, live and in replay, on television and via online streaming.

-As we collectively observe this historic moment, here's a reminder of the first steps on the path to a live-streamed inauguration: The very first known photograph of a presidential inauguration ceremony.
+As we collectively observe this historic moment, here's a reminder of the first step on the path to a live-streamed inauguration: The very first known photograph of a presidential inauguration ceremony.

+Taken on March 4, 1857, it featured none other than Lancaster's own James Buchanan, the nation's 15th president.

+The weather was beautiful, and the crowds were massive, according to this report in the Lancaster Daily Evening Express.